 Take care that no wildlife is still living in your RV vent before turning on the hose.
 Birds have been known to nest in these vents!

-Preventing the Dreaded RV Toilet Bubble When Flushed
+How To Prevent The Dreaded RV Toilet Bubble When Flushed?

 You’ve found your various clogs and have cleared them.
 Now your RV toilet doesn’t bubble or burp anymore when you flush.
 Fantastic news!

-One of the simplest ways of preventing buildup or clogs in your RV’s sewer system is flushing with extra care.
+One of the simplest ways to prevent a buildup or clog in your RV’s sewer system is flushing with extra care.
 RV toilets are very different from conventional home toilets- they are reliant on you in terms of how much water is needed for flushing.

-Many RV toilets operate similarly in that there is an option to fill your toilet bowl with water before flushing.
+Many RV toilets operate similarly in that there’s an option to fill your toilet bowl with water before flushing.
 Doing this operation in a slow and steady manner, allowing the toilet bowl to fill completely, may help mitigate some of the toilet bubbles.

-While water may be limited if you are boondocking in your RV, it is important to flush your toilet with plenty of water to prevent waste buildup.
-This simple daily step could make the difference in your RV sewer system!
+While water may be limited if you are boondocking in your RV, it’s important to flush your toilet with plenty of water to prevent waste buildup.
+This simple daily step could make a difference in your RV sewer system!

 Treat Your Black Tank Frequently

 These stronger chemical black tank treatments aren’t just for emergency use!
-As a full time RVer, I treat my black tank monthly, so that I never have harmful buildup or clogs.
+As a full-time RVer, I treat my black tank monthly, so I never have harmful buildup or clogs.
 Plus, these chemical treatments can help mitigate the various smells coming from your black tank.